 EM-KLEEN and SEMI-KLEEN downstream plasma cleaner

 SEMI-KLEEN and EM-KLEEN downstream plasma cleaners have been used on surface analysis instruments to remove the hydrocarbon contaminations inside the vacuum chamber.
-Process gases such as oxygen, hydrogen, clean dry air or water can be used to generate plasma inside the remote plasma cleaner.
+Process gases such as oxygen, hydrogen, clean dry air can be used to generate plasma inside the remote plasma cleaner.
 RF energy provided by the controller can ionize the process gas inside the plasma source.
 Radical species, such as O, O3, H and OH will be generated due to electron dissociation process in the plasma.
-Radical species will then diffuse into the loadlock or analysis chamber on XPS, SIMS and AES systems and react with the carbonaceous contamination.
+Radical species will then diffuse into the loadlock or analysis chamber on XPS, SIMS, AES and atom probe systems and react with the carbonaceous contamination.
 The byproduct are usually low vapor pressure molecules that can be easily pump away.
 If the downstream plasma cleaner is installed on the loadlock chamber, it can be used to remove the carbonaceous or native oxide contamination on the samples surface before they are analyzed inside the analysis chamber.

 SEMI-KLEEN downstream plasma cleaner on XPS system.
 Courtesy of Professor Newberg in University of Delaware.